 - The iPhone is the most popular scanning device for QR codes.

-- QR codes were first introduced in 1994 – The Japanese firm, Denso Wave Inc., first created QR codes for the sole purpose of tracking vehicle parts.
+- They were first introduced in 1994 – The Japanese firm, Denso Wave Inc., first created them for the sole purpose of tracking vehicle parts.

 - Two-thirds of all QR codes are scanned by women.